eclipse-archived/ceylon-lang.org/documentation/1.3/tour/sequences.md

     }
 <!-- cat: } -->

-Now there's one more very important thing to know when you start mixing streams with mutable objects, variables, or impure functions.
+Now there's one very important thing to know when you start mixing streams with mutable objects, variables, or impure functions.
 This is a common source of error for folks new to Ceylon.